suhaib1769/AIT15/AIT_Lab1/README.md

 Since we keep updating the posteriors, each next iteration takes the current value of the posterior as its prior.
 After all observations have been processed, the posterior probabilities are returned.

-To run our code from the terminal and generate the answer file called "group_15.txt", go to the folder where the python files are saved.
+To run our code from the terminal and generate the answer file called "group_15.txt", cd into the unzipped folder (i.e. AIT_Lab1) where the python files are saved.
 The python file that produces the answer file is then run by typinh "python .\AIT_lab1.py".